Skip to content

 Insurance claim guide

-Evansville's moderate contractor density means homeowners typically wait 2–4 weeks for repairs after major hail events.
-The city sees moderate storm chaser activity following regional hail damage, making contractor verification essential.
-Indiana Code § 24-5-11-1 et seq. (the Home Improvement Contract Act) prohibits contractors from offering to pay any portion of your insurance deductible — any contractor making this promise is violating state law.
+Evansville homeowners face a moderate density contractor market with 2–4-week repair backlogs following major hail events.
+The city experiences moderate storm chaser activity after regional hail events, making contractor verification essential.
+Under Indiana Code § 24-5-11-1 et seq. (the Home Improvement Contract Act), contractors cannot legally advertise or promise to pay any part of your insurance deductible in Evansville.

 Full 10-step claim guide for Evansville